Please note that the English Language Version of these competition rules (‘the Rules’) is binding

 (v) publication on relevant parts of the Owners’ website, including within interactive elements available for viewing or download;

 (6) All entries selected for exhibition are intended for inclusion in the annual Portfolio Book for which the photographers will be paid the Owners’ standard fee.
 Other commercial opportunities may exist for photographers to benefit from the use of any entry selected by the Jury.
 Where such a commercial benefit is likely to arise, permission will be sought by the Owners in advance.
 Examples include:

 (i) publication on the cover of the Portfolio Book;

-(2) The Organisers cannot be held responsible for emails that do not arrive due to an entrant’s email security settings or restrictions placed by their Internet Service Provider.
+(2) The Owners cannot be held responsible for emails that do not arrive due to an entrant’s email security settings or restrictions placed by their Internet Service Provider.
 Entrants must ensure that their settings accept emails from email@example.com, firstname.lastname@example.org, email@example.com and firstname.lastname@example.org.

-(3) The Organisers regret that they cannot accept liability for any loss of or damage to any image entered into the Competition howsoever caused or for any other loss or damage as a result.
+(3) The Owners regret that they cannot accept liability for any loss of or damage to any image entered into the Competition howsoever caused or for any other loss or damage as a result.

 (4) The Owners regret that they cannot accept liability for the misuse of images and/or failure of any third party to comply with the Competition’s credit guidelines.

 (5) Non-awarded digital entries submitted into the Competition will not be stored or returned by the Owners after the names of awarded photographers are announced.